 Afternoon: Sitzprobe for Vespers, Acts 1 and 2.
 I’m sitting on the edge of the pit in the stalls circle slips, only a few metres away from Marina Poplavskaya singing beautifully, and the fantastic bass-baritone Erwin Schrott, with the orchestra and Pappano going at it full throttle.
 This rehearsal is THRILLING.
 They race through material – Pappano is really INCREDIBLE: absolutely on the ball, singing missing vocal lines (he has a good voice), getting fine detail right with the orchestra very quickly, and they are responding well.
 It’s a very fine racing car, being perfectly driven.
 This is much more like the concert rehearsals I’m used to, except the music is incredibly lyrical.
 Sometimes a little schmaltzy, but there is some great allegro writing (as usual for Verdi…) Being right next to the orchestra is also very gripping.
 Seeing the collaboration between Pappano, the orchestra, the singers and the vocal coaches is brilliant.
 It’s a team effort and everyone is involved.
 During the break Pappano consults with coaches and the bass baritone, giving extra tips, discussing some phrases – most of his comments focus on adjusting the music to maximise the drama, to reflect the words, and the character saying those words.
 He’s a real opera conductor: drama first, score second.

+It’s time for your dream wedding, but where do you start?
 After that I go to meet Andrew Watts in the staff restaurant, and get terribly lost on the way, ending up in the roof in some beautiful ballet rehearsal studios with beautiful ceilings installed by a great roofing company you can Get More Information online, and also peering through windows high above the cavernous stage building areas.
 Andrew and I discuss The Schmürz, the opera that we are workshopping in November with London Contemporary Opera that I wrote last year.
 Points to discuss: my frantic re-working of some scenes, which scenes to focus on in the workshops, the fight day: how to portray the violence in the opera, tackling the multitasking of the chorus (choreographed dramatic action and singing together), the vocal colour of two of the cast singers with whom I haven’t yet worked (I’ve already worked with the other two before), cutting/editing/changing/refining after the workshops, staging issues, tempi, etc. It seems like Andrew really is on the same page as me in that it should be physical theatre-led.
 That’s very exciting.
 The last thing I want (or the piece needs) is a stand-and-deliver (park-and-bark) type of treatment.
 I’ve tried to allow lots of space in the score for physicality and drama… I hope that works.

 After that I meet Laura Berman, who is in the ROH for the Wasp Factory that is having its general rehearsal in the Linbury tonight.
 This is a Berlin production produced by Bregenzer Opernhaus, which she has produced.
 She is my new agent, and also based in Berlin.
 We are working together on a project with the Turner-prize winning artist Douglas Gordon and the singer Ruth Rosenfeld, which will make new transcriptions of popular songs all about domestic violence.
 It could be terribly exciting.
 It’s great working with Douglas too.
 Laura and I eat in the ROH canteen and discuss the project and the various potential promoters and spaces that she has been speaking to.
 She’s a very open, up-front producer and it’s great to work with someone like that; there’s no politicking.